jeffhandley/oredev-2022/README.md

-# Demos from Øredev 2022
+# Sessions from Øredev 2022

 ## Generic Math in .NET 7